-- Adhere to Area Plan, as approved, by the Office of Area Agencies on Aging (OAAA), a division of the Texas Health and Human Services Commission. - Compile and submit all required reports to funding sources. - Maintain state database for NAPIS reporting of all applicable clientele.
-Identify the needs of clients through a formal screening and assessment process based on referrals from Information & Assistance and other agencies - Develop individual care plans and coordinate DPS with vendors for needed services. - Reassess client needs through follow-up phone calls or correspondence - Seek community partners to build or expand services to target populations and advocate for quality service delivery for older persons in the Concho Valley.
+- Adhere to Area Plan, as approved, by the Office of Area Agencies on Aging (OAAA), a division of the Texas Health and Human Services Commission. - Compile and submit all required reports to funding sources. - Maintain state database for NAPIS reporting of all applicable clientele. - Reassess client needs through follow-up phone calls or correspondence - Seek community partners to build or expand services to target populations and advocate for quality service delivery for older persons in the Concho Valley.
 Assist individuals 60+ with finding discounted prescription rates as well as individuals under 60 who are Medicare eligible. - Seek improvement, satisfaction of AAA services and to analyze the health and well-being of older adults in the Concho Valley - Promote the AAA programs to expand services to increase visibility of the information and assistance services to 60 + citizens, family members and caregivers - Maintain all state and federal rules and regulations - Promote staff awareness of aging issues/topics - Provide concise and accurate information to all callers in a proficient manner - Provide suggestions and recommendations for effective casework to team members - Provide Spanish translated information in a courteous, accurate and prompt manner - Provide program information to seniors, Medicare recipients of any age, caregivers, agency providers, and other advocates and disseminate information and materials on advance planning, Medicare Fraud, supplemental insurance policies, Medicare benefits and billing, individual rights and government benefits.
-Provide information and application assistance to LIS/MSP eligible Medicare Beneficiaries. - Recruit volunteers to serve as nursing home ombudsmen - Maintain current listings of all nursing home and assisted living facilities in the region - Participate in annual Regulatory book survey with Long Term Care Regulatory staff and residents - Ensure that each Active, Certified Volunteer Ombudsman receives an on-site visit by the MLO to complete the CVO's yearly evaluation - Investigate, resolve and report all complaints - Maintain high capacity of program to meet the needs of nursing facility residents through educational opportunities - Enter into DPS agreements for nutrition services to include congregate and home-delivered meal programs and ensure documentation submitted to the AAA as outlined in the Direct Purchase of Service application and Texas Administrative Code are followed.
+Provide information and application assistance to LIS/MSP eligible Medicare Beneficiaries. - Recruit volunteers to serve as volunteers of the Ombudsman program - Maintain current listings of all nursing home and assisted living facilities in the region - Participate in annual Regulatory book survey with Long Term Care Regulatory staff and residents - Ensure that each Active, Certified Volunteer Ombudsman receives an on-site visit by the MLO to complete the CVO's yearly evaluation - Investigate, resolve and report all complaints - Enter into DPS agreements for nutrition services to include congregate and home-delivered meal programs and ensure documentation submitted to the AAA as outlined in the Direct Purchase of Service application and Texas Administrative Code are followed.